Chapter 20.40

 20.40.025 Landscape plan.

 All landscaping plans shall be a scaled drawing submitted to and approved by the review authority when applicable and shall be consistent with the provisions of this chapter.
-The landscape plan shall be prepared by a certified landscape architect, Washington state certified nurseryman, Washington state certified landscaper or a person with a minimum of four years experience and as approved by the director.
+The landscape plan designer preparing the plan shall either be a licensed landscape architect, Washington State certified nurseryman, Washington State certified landscaper, or a person with a minimum of four years experience and as approved by the director.
 At a minimum, the landscape plan shall contain:

 A. Plant list including: